 If you are just starting to make your own cards, knowing how to fold cards from single sheets of cardstock is a useful technique to learn.
-Folding the cardstock in different ways will create a variety of different looks and styles for your cards.
-Learn about different ways to make cards from standard size paper along with fold plans on the following pages.
+Different styles and types of handmade cards can be created from standard sizes of paper and cardstock.
+Folding the cardstock in different ways creates a variety of looks and styles.
+Whatever type of card you make, a good, crisp fold is essential to achieving a professional-looking result.

 How to Fold a Portrait Card